Capacity

 Ecosystem Response

-Improving our understanding of the factors affecting the ecosystem’s response to pollution load reductions could better focus our management strategies and efforts.
+Improving our understanding of the factors affecting the ecosystem’s response to nutrient and sediment load reductions could better focus our management strategies and efforts.
 These factors include:

 • The lag time between the implementation of best management practices (BMPs) and improvements in water quality.

-• The factors (in addition to nitrogen, phosphorus and sediment loads) that affect dissolved oxygen, water clarity, submerged aquatic vegetation and chlorophyll.
+• The factors (in addition to nitrogen, phosphorus and sediment loads) that affect dissolved oxygen, water clarity, submerged aquatic vegetation and chlorophyll-a.

 • The effects of climate change on water temperatures, sea level rise, hypoxia, river flow and storm intensity.